 What people eat is known to be a key factor influencing health.
-Research indicates a strong link between diet and performance (e.g. a low sugar intake promotes concentration, lessens hyperactivity, protects teeth, and lessens the risk of diabetes.
+Research indicates a strong link between diet and performance (e.g. a low sugar intake promotes concentration, lessens hyperactivity, protects teeth, and lessens the risk of Diabetes (Type 2).
 A low salt intake reduces the risk of heart disease in later life).
+It is the responsibility of parents and guardians to ensure that children have a healthy lunch at school daily.

-To promote healthy eating habits in our school, we introduced a healthy eating policy.
+To promote healthy eating habits in our school, we introduced a healthy eating policy a number of years ago.